Serious Klein: Career

-Serious Klein began performing under the name “key bee” which is short for his birth name Kelvin Boakye and changed his name to the present one in 2012.
+Serious Klein began performing under the name "key bee" which is short for his birth name Kelvin Boakye and changed his name to the present one in 2012.
 His mentor Ross Osei and his former in house producer Johannes "Shove Island" Altendorf took him under their wings and made him part of their own label DSTY records in 2009.
-He later formed the collective/label the family tree / 555 together with his manager Teddy Sarpong, His Tour Dj Dominik “Dayson” Antwi (in 2015) & his producer & long time collaborator Rascal.
+He later formed the collective and label, the family tree / 555, together with his manager Teddy Sarpong, his tour DJ Dominik "Dayson" Antwi (in 2015), and his producer and long time collaborator Tobias "Rascal" Breuer.

-Serious recorded his first EP "The Serious Outlook" in 2012 which helped him get recognized locally in Germany.
-After his first EP he did the following EPs "The Introduction“ in 2015 and “Summer 03's Problem" in 2016.
+Serious recorded his first EP The Serious Outlook in 2012 which helped him get recognized locally in Germany.
+After his first EP, he did the following EPs The Introduction in 2015, and Summer 03's Problem in 2016.

 Serious released his debut album You Should've Known in 2018, out via Majestic Casual.
+He performed at the Esquire Awards in Dubai 2017, held in celebration of achievements by men and women in the middle east.

-In November 2024 it was announced that Serious had signed to Nas' Mass Appeal Records.
+In November 2024, it was announced that Serious had signed to Nas' record label Mass Appeal Records.